Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Conclusion

 \section{Conclusion}

-MPCs are widely studied using social media data because of its abundance and accessibility.
-Due to platform constraints and inherently asynchronous communication, however, such datasets poorly reflect the structural diversity of natural MPCs.
-In this work, we investigated the viability of generating varied MPCs with LLMs, showing that (some) LLMs can indeed generate MPCs that conform to structural constraints (e.g., number of speakers and their stances).
-Models such as Llama3.1 and Qwen2.5 can yield high-quality MPCs under varied constraints, both when prompted to \textsc{(i.)} generate the whole MPC at once or \textsc{(ii.)} one turn at a time, given all preceding turns in context.
-This makes LLMs suitable for synthesizing large-scale datasets for various types of conversations, addressing the diversity of real-world MPCs.
-Synthesized data can then be further leveraged to fine-tune smaller models for various discriminative tasks (e.g., next speaker or addressee prediction).
-Our future efforts will exactly focus on synthesizing use-case-specific MPCs and evaluating their utility when used as fine-tuning data for smaller discriminative models.
+The creation of WMPCs widely relies on social media data because of its abundance and accessibility.
+Due to platform constraints and inherently asynchronous communication, however, such datasets poorly reflect the structural diversity of natural WMPCs.

+In this work, we investigated the viability of generating varied MPCs with LLMs, showing that (some) LLMs can indeed generate WMPCs that conform to structural constraints (e.g., number of speakers and their stances).
+Models such as Llama3.1 and Qwen2.5 can yield high-quality WMPCs under varied constraints, both when prompted to \textsc{(i.)} generate the whole WMPC at once or \textsc{(ii.)} one turn at a time, given all preceding turns in context.